 - Fried bread or toast

 Sometimes you might get hashbrowns, but not always.
-If you eat later in the day you may be offered what we all brunch which is all of the above but sub the toast for bread and butter and the hashbrowns for chips!
+If you eat later in the day you may be offered a brunch which is all of the above but sub the toast for bread and butter and the hashbrowns for chips!
+There are so many bottomless brunches in London, you should really try and do this at least once while in the city.

 It’s basically a heart attack on a plate.
 But totally worth the clogged arteries if you ask me!
 Although black pudding may be a food to try in London, it’s not something I would eat.
 Just the thought of eating dry blood makes me feel queasy… but that’s just me!